 The wall isn't being built on stretches of empty desert, but across fragile and diverse habitats utilized by a wide range of species, many of which migrate across land without an understanding of international boundaries, and many of which are as fragile as the habitat where they live.

 Taking up the megaphone for the cause is a trio of conservation photographers and videographers.
-They've traveled the edges of the border following the story of a rare community of butterflies that exist in the first sanctuary set to be bulldozed by border wall construction teams; they are also following the story of two women who stand on the front lines of the battle to save this butterfly habitat.
+They've traveled the edges of the border following the story of a rare community of butterflies that exist in the first sanctuary set to be bulldozed by border wall construction teams.
+They are following the story of two women who stand on the front lines of the battle to save this butterfly habitat.
+Bulldozers soon are expected to start plowing the protected habitat in order to make room for the wall after the Supreme Court rebuffed a challenge by environmental groups in December.

 "Ay, Mariposa" is a documentary film currently in the making that takes on a difficult and controversial subject, and it tells the story with empathy, grace and fierce determination.
 We spoke with Krista Schlyer, one of the film team members and a conservation photographer who has been documenting the border wall issue for a decade.
 (In fact, we talked with Schlyer several years ago about why the area is so crucial for wildlife.)
 She provides insights about why this butterfly sanctuary plays such a critical role in the bigger fight for all wildlife along the border.